-For Cassandra, her experience in undergraduate research pertaining to the synthesis of biomimetic membranes rendered her choice to study in the Elimelech Research Group a “no brainer.”
+For Cassandra, joining the Elimelech Research Group was a “no brainer” following her undergraduate research in which she synthesized biomimetic membranes.
 She joined the group in August of 2016 after completing a Bachelor of Science in Chemical Engineering with a Minor in Mathematics from the University of Kentucky.
-In her undergraduate years, she enjoyed comingling biology and membrane science in the aim to develop new membrane technologies for superior selectivity and stability.
-After all, the best membranes in existence are those that organisms produce and utilize, from cell membranes to epithelial tissues.
+In her undergraduate years, she enjoyed commingling biology and membrane science in the aim to develop new membrane technologies for superior selectivity and stability.

-Before Cassandra applied her creativity to self-directed research, she harnessed it in artistic endeavors like writing, creating visual art, composing music, and dancing.
+Before Cassandra applied her creativity to research, she harnessed it in artistic endeavors like writing, creating visual art, composing music, and dancing.
 In fact, she was a professional ballerina for four years after graduating from high school, prior to attending the University of Kentucky.
-Through teaching ballet classes, she realized her love of supplying edification, and through her artistic projects, she built an exploratory foundation.
+She realized her love of teaching while running ballet classes and built an exploratory foundation through self-directed art projects.
 These passions for education and research have led her to pursue a professorship.

-Outside of her graduate work, in addition to practicing her arts, Cassandra enjoys hiking and canoeing, powerlifting at the gym, and searching for totally cool geological and archeological finds.
+Outside of her graduate work, in addition to practicing her arts, Cassandra enjoys hiking and canoeing, powerlifting at the gym, and searching for geological and archeological finds.